CarloMengucci/Model-selection-and-learning-for-nutritional-data/README.md

 reciprocal influence of the other variables.

 **Code**: A sample pipeline built over sklearn objects, to perform model selection and fine tuning over the learnt best model using different multivariate regressions.
-Some plotting utitlities are also implemented: spearman heatmap correlation plotting, R score prediction plotting with normalized gradients for the features.
+Some plotting utitlities are also implemented: spearman heatmap correlation plotting, R score prediction plotting with normalized gradients for the features and Ridge coefficients plotting.
 The latter is useful for visualizing strong monovariate effects of inadequate macronutrient intake on the clinical targets.

 ![Sample fine tuned prediction using Ridge Regression; gradient describes protein intake](https://github.com/CarloMengucci/Model-selection-and-learning-for-nutritional-data/blob/main/delta_grads_m_BMI_Protein_delta.png)